-- 5. There are special procedures for handling permanent transfers to other geographic areas, housebound participants, refusals and losses to follow-up.
-See MOO pages 7-3 and 7-4. - In addition, for participants in the lipid-lowering trial: - 6.
-You will receive a revised version of the patient's ALLHAT visit schedule.
+5. There are special procedures for handling permanent transfers to other geographic areas, housebound participants, refusals and losses to follow-up.
+See MOO pages 7-3 and 7-4.

+In addition, for participants in the lipid-lowering trial:

+6. You will receive a revised version of the patient's ALLHAT visit schedule.
 NOTE: The visit dates will remain the same as for the antihypertensive trial, but some of the routine lab work will be different.
 See next section in Guide, "Perform routine clinical measurements."

-7. Assess and optimize adherence with lipid-lowering medications.
-See 3 above.
+7. Assess and opti See 3 above. mize adherence e with lipid-lowering medications.